 - The dissertation chair and the departmental chair give final approval for the deposit of the dissertation after all requested revisions have been made.

-- The department requires that the student submit the dissertation through the Dissertation Office on the Monday prior to the Dissertation Office deadlines in the quarter of submission.
+- The department requires that the student upload the dissertation through the Dissertation Office on the Monday of sixth week in the quarter of submission.

 - The doctoral degree can be taken in any quarter.
 Instructions for applying to the degree are found on the student Canvas site.

 - The university holds convocation at the end of Spring Quarter.

 Joint degrees are rare, but students may apply for a joint degree on an ad hoc basis.
 The application process begins with the student's dean of students office.
 The faculty members who work with the student should strongly support the need for a joint degree.
 Students from other departments should read the Joint Ph.D.
 Degree Guidelines (PDF).
 Students should apply in the late winter or early spring quarter so the Graduate Student Affairs Committee can review the file in its annual student review in late May or early June.

 History MA Degree for PhD Students from Other University of Chicago PhD Programs

 In rare cases, the university allows students from another University of Chicago PhD program to receive an MA from an alternate program.
 Students wishing to receive an MA from history should petition the Graduate Student Affairs Committee in Autumn Quarter.
 For more information contact the graduate affairs administrator.